NisanduAthsara/Js-simple-password-checker/README.md

 # Js-simple-password-checker
 A simple password checker made by javascript...
-(Non UI)
+(Non UI) Views code in the console..